 If the proposal is approved, the Company intends to file an amendment to our Certificate of Incorporation with the Secretary of State of Delaware, reflecting the elimination of all supermajority vote requirements for amending our Certificate of Incorporation and Bylaws.
 As a result, at future meetings of stockholders, the affirmative vote of the holders of a majority of the voting power of the Company's outstanding stock entitled to vote on the matter will be required to amend all provisions of our Certificate of Incorporation and Bylaws.
-This description of the proposed amendments to our Certificate of Incorporation is only a summary of those amendments and is qualified in its entirety by reference to, and should be read in conjunction with, the full text of Article FIFTH of our Certificate of Incorporation, marked to show the proposed amendment, a copy of which is attached to this proxy statement as Appendix C. If adopted, the amendments to our Certificate of Incorporation with the Secretary of State of Delaware, which is expected to occur promptly following the stockholder vote.
+This description of the proposed amendments to our Certificate of Incorporation is only a summary of those amendments and is qualified in its entirety by reference to, and should be read in conjunction with, the full text of Article FIFTH of our Certificate of Incorporation, marked to show the proposed amendment, a copy of which is attached to this proxy statement as Appendix C. If adopted, the amendments to our Certificate of Incorporation will become effective upon filing of the amended Certificate of Incorporation with the Secretary of State of Delaware, which is expected to occur promptly following the stockholder vote.
 If the amendments to our Certificate of Incorporation are approved by stockholders and become effective, the Board expects to approve certain conforming amendments to our Bylaws to remove all supermajority vote requirements for amending the Bylaws.

 The Board recommends that stockholders vote "FOR" the approval of amendments to our Certificate of Incorporation that would remove the supermajority voting requirements to approve certain amendments to our Certificate of Incorporation and our Bylaws.
-The proxy holders will vote all proxies received for approval of this proposal unless instructed otherwise.
+The proxy holders will vote all proxies received "FOR" approval of this proposal unless instructed otherwise.
 Approval of the proposal requires the affirmative vote of at least 80% of the outstanding shares of our common stock.
 Accordingly, abstentions and broker non-votes will have the effect of a vote "AGAINST" this proposal.

-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR YEAR ENDING DECEMBER 31, 2023 (PROPOSAL 5)
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR YEAR ENDING DECEMBER 31, 2024 (PROPOSAL 5)

-The Board has ratified the decision of the Audit and Finance Committee to appoint Deloitte & Touche LLP ("Deloitte") to serve as the independent registered public accounting firm to audit our financial statements for the year ending December 31, 2023.
+The Board has ratified the decision of the Audit and Finance Committee to appoint Deloitte & Touche LLP ("Deloitte") to serve as the independent registered public accounting firm to audit our financial reporting and internal controls over our financial statements for the year ending December 31, 2024.
 Although we are not required to seek stockholder approval of this appointment, we intend to seek stockholder approval of our registered public accounting firm annually.
 No determination has been made as to what action the Audit and Finance Committee and the Board would take if our stockholders fail to ratify the appointment.
 Even if the appointment is ratified, the Audit and Finance Committee retains discretion to appoint a new independent registered public accounting firm at any time if the Audit and Finance Committee concludes such a change would be in our best interests.
 We expect that representatives of Deloitte will be present at the Annual Meeting and will have an opportunity to make a statement if they desire to do so and to respond to appropriate questions.

-For the years ended December 31, 2022 and December 31, 2021, we paid Deloitte fees, including expenses and taxes, totaling \$4,363,045 and \$4,064,980 respectively, which are categorized below.
+For the years ended December 31, 2023 and December 31, 2022, we paid Deloitte fees, including expenses and taxes, totaling \$4,877,167 and \$4,363,045 respectively, which are categorized below.